Lawin0129/NFS-World-Offline/README.md

 * Treasure Hunt
 # Issues
 * Powerups WILL NOT work due to unfinished XMPP server.
-* Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher.
+* Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher (do not disable the proxy).
 # How to use this nfs world server emulator?
 1) Install [NodeJS](https://nodejs.org/en/).
 2) Download and Extract NFS World Offline to a safe location.